Alexandre1624/similarity_methods/README.md

 # Graph Similarity Methods – Thesis Project

-This project aims to test several methods for studying graph similarity as part of my thesis.
+This project aims to webbaiduBaike.test several methods for studying graph similarity as part of my thesis.

 ## Prerequisites